NVMNovem/NVMRegion_swift/README.md

 ### Code

 To use **NVMRegion**, there is no initalizing required.
-If you want to add custom Country Aliases, you need to add the in the initalizing of your app.
+If you want to add custom Country Aliases, you need to add the next function in the initalizing of your app.
 Example use case for a custom country name for **Belgium**.
 The example will allow the translated version "België" to be converted to a **Country**: "Belgium".
 ```swift